jinchao-chen/goods_vehicle_analysis/README.md

 # Installation
 Other than Anaconda distribution of Python, you will need to pip install cbsodata.
-It works to retrieves data from the open data interface of Statistics Netherlands (Centraal Bureau voor de Statistiek) with Python.
-For more information about API, you may refer to: https://pypi.org/project/cbsodata/
+[PyPI_link](https://pypi.org/project/cbsodata/)

 # Poject description
 In this notebook, I used the goods vehicle kilometers data to answer the following questions: